DEVTomatoCake/Shorter/README.md

 # Another URL shortener .-.

-Create short URLs with custom slugs at [shorter.cf](https://shorter.cf).
+Create unlimited short URLs with custom slugs at [sh0rt.zip](https://sh0rt.zip).

 It also automatically generates a QR code for easier sharing.